allenai/open-instruct/docs/tulu3.md

 ### Llama-3.1-Tulu-3-70B Reproduction

-This is the exact command which produced [allenai/Llama-3.1-Tulu-3-70B](https://huggingface.co/allenai/Llama-3.1-Tulu-3-70B)
+This is (almost) the exact command which produced [allenai/Llama-3.1-Tulu-3-70B](https://huggingface.co/allenai/Llama-3.1-Tulu-3-70B)

 Couple of notes:
 * Make sure to modify `configs/beaker_configs/ray_node_setup.sh` in our own cluster setup.
 The idea is to have the replicas join the main machines via `ray`.